hotpeppersec/cloudlab/docs/_source/01_setup.rst

 forged by the folks that came before us, and with whom we share many goals.

-Finally, the authors have found it very helpful for their peace of mind to leave projects clean and green, to the xtent possible, before walking away from the keyboard for the day.
+Finally, the authors have found it very helpful for their peace of mind to leave projects clean and green, to the extent possible, before walking away from the keyboard for the day.
 Perhaps you would find similar benefit should you choose to adopt this practice.

 ********